 - Pin the pattern back in place on the top side (the double gauze side) of the bound project.

 - Using a fabric pen or pencil, trace around the inner edge of each “heart window.”
-Remember, you are working on the right side of the fabric; make sure you are using a fabric pen or pencil that will easily wipe or wash away, or one that will vanish with exposure to the air.
+Remember, you are working on the right side of the fabric; make sure you are using a marking tool that will easily wipe or wash away, or one that will vanish with exposure to the air.

-- We wanted our quilted hearts to be subtle and so re-threaded the machine with thread to best match the gauze in the top and the fleece in the bobbin.
+- We wanted our quilted hearts to be subtle and so re-threaded the machine with thread to best match the gauze in the top and to best match the fleece in the bobbin.
 You could certainly choose to highlight the hearts, stitching with a bolder, contrasting color.

 - We lengthened the stitch to 4.5mm.